mandrigin/near-deer/README.md

-# near-deer
+# Near Deer
-simple utility to compare the node's latest block with the source of truth (checks against https://rpc.<network>.near.org/status)
+A simple utility to compare the node's latest block with the source of truth (checks against https://rpc.<network>.near.org/status)

 Example usage: